unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 # Commands

-Commands are a way to decouple the UI from the code that performs an action.
-This makes it easier to maintain and test your code, and it also makes your UI more flexible and adaptable.
+Commands are a way to decouple events in the UI from the code that performs an action.
+This makes it easier to maintain and test your code.

 A command is an object that implements the [`ICommand`](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.input.icommand) interface.
 This interface has two methods: